 Font and Colors

 Another element that creates visual cohesion is the raised fist emblem.
 This symbol is closely intertwined with the BLM philosophy.
-It used to be used by various marginalized groups to protest injustice and oppression.
-Anti-fascist organizations popularized it and then picked it up by members of the Black Panther Party.
+Various marginalized groups used it to protest injustice and oppression.
+Anti-fascist organizations popularized it, and members of the Black Panther Party adopted it.
 Thus, the raised fist became synonymous with the struggle for the rights of people of African descent.

 The Black Lives Matter movement adopted this rebellious label in 2014 after a police officer shot an unarmed Michael Brown in the head.
 Initially, the fist was a call not to shoot, but now it has become a symbol of defiance.
 In 2015, a graphic sign was created based on this gesture.
 Demonstrators paint it on buildings and sidewalks.